Informasjonsforvaltning/fdk-publicservice-harvester/README.md

-# fdk-publicservice-harvester
+# fdk-public-service-harvester
-fdk-publicservice-harvester will harvest catalogs of public services (CPSV) according to the DCAT-AP-NO v2 specification.
+fdk-public-service-harvester will harvest catalogs of public services (CPSV) according to the DCAT-AP-NO v2 specification.

 ## Requirements
 - maven